The Castle Road, Germany

 There is an old and “new” castle in Bayreuth which is associated with the composer Richard Wagner.
 The Plassenburg castle in Kulmbach is one of the main attractions.
 This is a beer city so, if you really want to enjoy a true German brew, there’s no better place than here!

-If you wish, you may continue all the way to Prague but you will need to make sure that your rental RV is permitted across the border.
+If you wish, you may continue all the way to Prague on the Castle Road, but you will need to make sure that your rental RV is permitted across the border.
 Prague is a wonderful city to visit and is as popular among backpackers as it is for families.